kjcatherine/kjcatherine/README.md

 </p>

 <p align="center">
     Hi!
-I'm Catherine, a Software Engineer passionate about technology, with a background in cryptocurrency and real estate marketing.
+I'm Catherine, a Software Engineer & Salesforce Professional passionate about technology.
 I'm currently open to new connections as well as opportunities.
 Please reach out to me through email, twitter or Linkedin.
 </p>

 <!--Project Section -->